Central Banking to 1990

 In the late 1960s deposits were changing character from representing long-term holdings of wealth to being the equivalent of money for transactions.
 The Central Bank focused on the total level of lending by all banks.
 Quantitative limits were extended.
 Quantitative limits were also put on inflows from abroad.

-The bank charged penal interest rates for excessive borrowing and reliance on the Central Bank.
 There was rapid inflation in the early 1970s and a growth in the domestic budget deficits substantially after 1972.
 Credit guidelines were suspended in 1974.

-The Irish pound deteriorated rapidly internationally in line with sterling and inflation continued Inflation increased towards 20 percent in late 1970s with unsustainable budgetary and imbalances over 15 percent of GDP and increases of 30 percent in domestic bank credit.
-In the late 1970s bank credit guidelines were reintroduced and applied with greater rigour than before
+The Irish pound deteriorated rapidly internationally in line with sterling and inflation continued Inflation increased towards 20 percent in late 1970s with unsustainable budgetary and imbalances over 15 percent of GDP Â and increases of 30 percent in domestic bank credit.

-Penalties were imposed on the banks with respect of excessive lending over that advised, in order to incentivise and place quantitative limits on lending.
 The credit guidelines were applied through the mid-’80s by which time oil prices and inflation had lowered substantially and balance of payments was in better condition.

 After the late ’80s, Central Bank stopped using direct credit limits and recommenced indirect controls to manage credit policy.
 This reflected increased mobility of capital and the growing differentiation of financial institutions domestically.